 A scenic drive, a little wine, a quaint inn, interesting dining options — now you know my ingredients for a successful baby boomer road trip.
 For a quick California get-away, start in Los Angeles, drive along the coast through Malibu to Santa Barbara, then turn right towards the Santa Ynez Valley and the Danish-inspired town of Solvang.

-Wine Valley Inn and Cottages makes a convenient headquarters for a Solvang visit.
+Wine Valley Inn & Cottages makes a convenient headquarters when road tripping to Solvang.
 Situated on Copenhagen Drive, tucked away from the traffic of Mission Drive, the boutique hotel provides quiet and convenience wrapped in a floral setting.
 Walk along the garden path, where a stream meanders next to ivy-covered cottages, ending at a koi pond.
 A complimentary continental breakfast in the antique-filled dining room provides a nourishing start to the day.
 Or walk a few short blocks to Paula’s Pancakes for a heartier breakfast.

 Take a drive, or ride a bike, through the rolling countryside to visit the the Santa Ynez Valley’s specialty farms where boomers can wander in a lavender field, pet miniature donkeys or purchase olive oil.
 Adventure lovers can choose from scenic horse rides or jeep excursions.
 And of course you don’t want to miss a visit to area wineries for a bit of tasting.